 As our planet gets warmer and sea levels rise, flooding will only get worse.
 In fact, climate change contributes to four key factors that increase flood risk:

-- Higher seas.
+4. Higher seas.
 Rising ocean temperatures, which melt glaciers and ice sheets, cause sea levels to rise around the world.
 Not to bring you down or anything, but our oceans have already risen seven to eight inches since 1900.
 NOAA predicts the global sea level will rise at least 12 inches by 2100 on a low-emissions pathway and 8.2 feet if nothing changes.
-Higher seas increase high-tide flooding, which has already doubled in the last 30 years, and increases opportunities for storm surges.
+Higher seas increase high-tide flooding, which has already doubled in the last 30 years and increases opportunities for storm surges.

 Flooding is super expensive

 To cover flood losses from 2007 to 2017, the National Flood Insurance Program (NFIP) shelled out $77 million in claims from Hurricane Ida in 2021.
-While this is much less than was paid for events like Hurricanes Harvey or Katrina, it’s still a lot of losses for a smaller event.
+While this is much less than was paid for events like Hurricanes Harvey and Katrina, it’s still a lot of losses for a smaller event.

 Let’s break that down even further.
 For individual homeowners, the national average flood claim payout was $52,000 in 2019, according to FEMA.
 For Florida homeowners specifically, the average flood claim payout was around $29,000.
-And in late 2021, FEMA announced changes to its rating system that caused flood insurance rate increases for many homeowners.
+And, in late 2021, FEMA announced changes to its rating system that caused flood insurance rate increases for many homeowners.

 Now imagine facing a $29,000 repair bill without insurance.
 For many families, that is an impossible sum of money.
 They would lose their home.